zyexro/KernelSU/docs/README.md

     - Default hook method on Non-GKI kernels.
     - Need `CONFIG_KSU_MANUAL_HOOK=y`

+## ARM32 Use-case

+This fork have 32-bit support.
+Disable `CONFIG_KSU_64BIT`, `CONFIG_KPROBES` and Enable `CONFIG_KSU_MANUAL_HOOK=y` (Manual hook recommened!).

+You should not disable KSU_64BIT option on 64-bit kernel and userspace!
+Otherwise unwanted things may happens!

+Use case: 32-bit userspace & kernel, 64-bit kernel & 32-bit userspace (armv8l).

 ## Features

 1. Kernel-based `su` and root access management.
 2. Module system based on [5ec1cff's Magic Mount API on KernelSU](https://github.com/5ec1cff/KernelSU)
 3. [App Profile](https://kernelsu.org/guide/app-profile.html): Lock up the root power in a cage.
 4. Bringing back non-GKI/GKI 1.0 support
+5. Added bare armeabi-v7a/arm32 support.

 ## Compatibility State

 KernelSU (before v1.0.0) officially supports Android GKI 2.0 devices (kernel 5.10+).

-Older kernels (4.14+) are also compatible, but the kernel will have to be built manually.
+Older kernels (4.4+) are also compatible, but the kernel will have to be built manually.

-With this, WSA, ChromeOS, and container-based Android are all supported.
+With more backports, KernelSU can supports 3.x kernel (3.4-3.18).

-Currently, only `arm64-v8a` are supported.
+Currently, only `arm64-v8a` and `armeabi-v7a (bare)` are supported.

 ## Usage